William Ellison: Businesses and plantation

 After gaining his freedom in 1817, Ellison moved to Sumter County, South Carolina, in the High Hills of Santee, where he established himself as a cotton gin maker.
 This area was rapidly being developed for cotton plantations of short-staple cotton.
 At first, he paid for the labor of slave artisans who had been "hired out" by their masters.
 Within two years he purchased two artisan slaves to work in his shop.
 By 1830 he held four artisan slaves.

-By 1840 he held a total of eight slaves who worked in his cotton gin business.
+By 1840 he owned a total of eight slaves who worked in his cotton gin business.
 They were both skilled and unskilled, as the latter cut wood from his land for the gins.
 By the 1850s, he also operated a blacksmith shop with artisan slaves.
 He advertised his business in the Black River Watchman, the Sumter Southern Whig, and the Camden Gazette.

 As cotton prices were high, there was demand for Ellison's services.
 Planters needed cotton gins to process their cotton profitably, as the machinery was much more efficient than manual labor.
 Eventually Ellison earned enough to buy land: starting with more than 50 acre, by 1850 he had increased his holdings to 386 acre, and established his own cotton plantation.
 By that time, he owned 32 slaves.

 The Ellison family joined the Episcopal Church of the Holy Cross in Stateburg.
 As a mark of his status, on August 6, 1824, William Ellison was the first free person of color to install a family bench on the first floor of the church, which was usually reserved for wealthy white families who could afford to pay for a bench (and donate to the church).

 Ellison and his family established a family cemetery on their plantation.
 Based on transcriptions of the gravestones, his wife and three generations of descendants, including his sons and their wives, were buried on this property.
 Family burials took place in the early decades of the twentieth century.